Sandfire holds a dominant 11,700km2 landholding across the underexplored Kalahari Copper Belt in Botswana.

 Sandfire’s licences west of the Khoemacau Project cover the central portion of the Kalahari Copper Belt (see figure below) and include many structural domes and anticlines interpreted to start at shallow depth below an extensive near-surface calcrete layer.

-Regional Location Plan with Tshukudu licence holdings showing T3 Project, A4 Dome, multiple exploration targets and neighbouring Cupric Canyon licences and deposits.
+Regional Location Plan with Tshukudu licence holdings showing T3 Project, A4 Dome and multiple exploration targets

 The geological sequence and favourable structures which host copper mineralisation on the Cupric Canyon licences are interpreted to continue for more than 150km onto the Sandfire licences where they appear to be largely intact and are mostly untested.
 As a result, numerous priority targets have been identified for drilling by Sandfire.